AIA Lecturer/Host: Stephen Harvey

 Egyptologist and Director of the Ahmose and Tetisheri Project at Abydos, Egypt

-Steve has been interviewed for a number of television documentaries for the History Channel and National Geographic, and has been invited to lecture at a number of institutions in the U.S., as well as in Canada, England, Egypt, France, Australia, and New Zealand.
-In 2008-09 he lectured on the Archaeological Institute of America’s national circuit.
-Steve has also been a lecturer on previous study tours to Egypt sponsored by major U.S. museums and the AIA, including almost annual departures of the AIA’s Behind the Scenes in Ancient Egypt program since 2007.
+Steve has been consulted on and interviewed for a number of television documentaries for NOVA on PBS, the History Channel, and National Geographic (among others), and has been invited to lecture at a number of institutions in the U.S., as well as in Canada, England, Egypt, France, Australia, and New Zealand.
+In 2013-14 he will lecture on the Archaeological Institute of America’s national circuit, which he did previously in 2008-09.
+Steve has also been a lecturer on previous study tours to Egypt sponsored by major U.S. and UK institutions, including almost annual departures of the AIA’s Ultimate Egypt itinerary since 2007.